 For more info, go to counseling.uoregon.edu/sab.

-Peer to peer health education is a successful way for students to seek out and navigate health and well-being on campus.
-Peer Wellness Facilitators at the Duck Nest help students access resources and create and implement student-driven wellness programs.
-Our Peer Wellness Facilitators also offer one-on-one support for UO students including help with navigating the resources in the Duck Nest space and throughout campus.
+Peer-to-peer health education is a successful way for students to seek out and navigate health and well-being on campus.
+Peer Advocates help students access resources and create and implement student-driven wellness programs.
+Our Peer Advocates also offer one-on-one support for UO students including help with navigating the resources in the Duck Nest space and throughout campus.

 Navigators also are available to help UO students when they are feeling ill, have been diagnosed with a communicable disease, or are looking for peer advice about what to do in public health situations.
 The Navigators can also connect students to resources on campus.
 Additionally, team members support UO immunization compliance.